-Early-season skiing is limited to glacier areas in most situations, but you are likely to have the slopes all to yourself and a few other early-birds on the upside.
+Early-season skiing is limited to glacier areas, but you can have the slopes to yourself along with other early-birds.
 You will be able to fly there and back across empty airports, and be the first to try out the equipment for the new season.

 If you’re a family, fed up with restricted supply, crowded slopes, and sky-high prices when trying to book your ski trip in the half-term of February, how much more enjoyable, peaceful and better value instead of skiing in the half-term of October.

 It’s surprising how few individuals take advantage of early-season skiing opportunities in October and November.
 You will appreciate uncrowded slopes; you will be rubbing shoulders with the national ski teams as they train for winter, and, best of all, you will pay less for lodging and lift tickets, all at three-star rates for a five-star experience.

 In October and November, where do you ski?

 With up to eight areas open by mid-October, Austria usually has more places for skiing or boarding operations in the fall than any other single country.
 Every winter, the exact date depends on snow conditions, but in any case, many tie in the region’s traditional autumnal beer festivals with the first skiing of the season to create a party atmosphere.

 Austrian autumn glacier skiing or boarding options include the Kitzsteinhorn glacier at Kaprun and Hintertux, Kaunertal, and Pitztal, the Mölltal glacier ski area, the Solden twin glaciers, the Stubai glacier near Innsbruck, and the Dachstein, not far from Schladming.